 Stepper Motors & Turbochargers

-Electronic Stepper Motors (sometimes called Electronic Actuators) on turbochargers move the vanes inside a VNT (Variable Nozzle Technology) turbo.
+The Electronic Actuator Stepper Motor on turbochargers move the vanes inside a VNT (Variable Nozzle Technology) turbo.

-The variable vanes do much the same job as a dump valve on a standard pneumatic actuated turbo.
+The variable vanes do the same job as a dump valve on a standard pneumatic-actuated turbo.

 That is, they allow boost and release of gasses via vane movement, facilitated by nozzle ring movement.

 We supply both Stepper Motors and Turbochargers.

-They are sold as separate units to allow the purchase of either part depending on the problem they are purchased to fix.
+We sell the separate components to allow the purchase of either part, depending on the problem they are purchased to fix.